-Medical oncologists are physicians who specialize in systemic therapy, including chemotherapy, for the treatment of cancer.
+Medical oncologists are physicians who specialize in systemic therapy, including chemotherapy, targeted therapy, and immunotherapy, for the treatment of cancer.
 The person with cancer may meet a medical oncologist in an outpatient clinic or the hospital.
-A Medical oncologist will determine if the person with cancer is a candidate for chemotherapy, what type of chemotherapy he or she will receive, and the duration of treatment.
-Medical oncologists will frequently monitor the condition of the person with cancer while he or she is receiving chemotherapy and will help minimize the side effects of treatment.
+A Medical oncologist will determine if the person with cancer is a candidate for therapy, what type of therapy he or she will receive, and the duration of treatment.
+Medical oncologists will frequently monitor the condition of the person with cancer while he or she is receiving treatment and will help minimize the side effects of treatment.